2CATteam/AmbigramGenerator/README.md

 #### What are the limitations of this software?

-As noted above, it cannot generate for a particular perspective.
-It also currently only supports letters and spaces.
-I may add number support later if someone asks for it, IDK.
-The SVG files (which implement each new character) are kinda the hardest part.
+As noted above, it cannot generate a model for a particular perspective.
+It also currently only supports letters, numbers, and spaces.
+I currently have no plans to implement any more characters, since any characters beyond what is already supported would require a significant number of changes to the current algorithm.
+That said, feel free to submit any pull requests implementing new characters if you want.

 #### Why doesn't this tool support \<feature\>?

 Primarily because I slapped this together in a weekend for fun.
-If you have something you want me to add, though, please let me know and I'll look into it!
+If you have something you want me to add, though, please let me know and I'll look into it (Unless that request is about additional characters - see above)!
 Better yet, if you want to add the feature yourself, I'm always open to pull requests!

 There are probably more questions you may ask, but I can't think of any more right now, so as they get asked, I'll update this page with answers to them.